ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/03-02-weaponization/description.md

 Check both tools for this file.

 The flag is composed of several lines, one line per answer:
-- Line 1: MD5 hash of the file
+- Line 1: MD5 hash of the file (all lowercase letters)
 - Line 2: What MITRE Technique is being used (we need the identifier, starting with T)?
 - Line 3: What was the main goal of using this technique?
-Hint: two words starting with “D”
+Hint: two words starting with “D” (first letter of each word capitalized)
 - Line 4: How do hackers mostly do this?
-Hint: One word starting with “O”
+Hint: One word starting with “O” (only first letter capitalized)
 - Line 5: What's the hidden flag in this document?
 Hint: the flag starts with "flag{"